The big lessons Andrew Stevenson learned from his little brother

 That’s partly why, after surging last September, Andrew could very well make the Opening Day roster as a fourth outfielder.
 He is the baseball cliche of same guy in every situation.
 When asked why he’s like that, even when the minors can beat you down, Andrew told a story from this winter.

-He and his wife, Stephanie, visited Matt at his internship with the university bookstore.
+He and his wife, Michelle, visited Matt at his internship with the university bookstore.
 Matt was placing tassels in the graduation boxes, and everything was perfectly laid out.
 It reminded Andrew of Matt’s neat handwriting, of how he meticulously makes his bed, of how Matt has accomplished all that he has — one win, then another — while moving at his pace.

 “We sometimes get too caught up in: How fast can we get this done?” said Andrew, who’s now spent three years fighting to stay in the majors.
 “That might not suit how Matt does things, but he’s going to do it right and have fun in the process.
 There’s a lesson for me there.”